 4. An Edit in Report Studio

-A property change refers to altering a Cognos report's properties such as, the language, owner, screen tip, etc. This type of change typically occurs from within Cognos Connection, by clicking on the properties icon, which will bring up the following page:
+A property change refers to altering a Cognos report's properties such as, the language, owner, screen tip, etc. Click on the properties icon to bring up the following page:

 Click to enlarge